ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 * county -  Modernise just uses lines (1-3) instead
 * address -> type "Primary" doesn't apply, in fact all Legacy addresses are primary
 * companyName (wthin the person block) now appears to be "name"  within Trust Corporation block
-* systemStatus  - boolean  ** ??  person is active or not - Mdoernise has a field to map to this

 Renamed fields
 -----------------